davepinch/pinchy.cc/content/topics/religion/christianity/book-of-the-bible/book-of-the-bible.md

 ---
-title: "Book of the Bible"
+title: "book of the Bible"
 book of: Bible
 tag requires property:
   - book of